arsoninstigator/arsoninstigator/README.md

 👯 hobbies and interests:
 - learning foreign languages (i speak 5+ and am learning more)
-- songwriting and music production
+- songwriting, composing and music production
-- advocating for women's and disability rights
+- advocating for women's rights (w a research focus on mvaw&g)

  📫 contact me:
 - send me a direct [email](mailto:whteflr@proton.me) and i'll get back to you asap